Sakuralotus/ALL-IN-ONE-linux-installer-script/README.md

 # ALL-IN-ONE-linux-installer-script
 This script is for linux os centos 7 can fast to install many things

-How to use
+# How to use

-Must have root permission
+Must have root permission so type those command to have

-#chmod 777 start.sh
+# chmod 777 start.sh

-#./start.sh
+# ./start.sh

-Done!!!!
+☆Done!!!!☆

 If have bug or some you want to ask or told